hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 I glossed over which you will want to consider carefully before deciding if Kubernetes is right for you.

-The first is that setup of a Kubernetes cluster (when not using a hosted version like Google Container Engine, as in our example) is non-trivial.
-And while it attempts to abstract away the underlying hardware, the actual experience you have using Kubernetes is quite dependent on the actual infrastructure you're running on.
+The first is that the setup of a Kubernetes cluster (when not using a hosted version like Google Container Engine, as in our example) is non-trivial.
+And while Kubernetes attempts to abstract away the underlying hardware, the actual experience you have using it is quite dependent on the actual infrastructure you're running on.
 So do play around with it in your environment to gauge if the complexity is worth it for you.